Information you need to submit student entries

 • Use P for a private candidate

-Unique Candidate Identifier (UCI)
+Unique Candidate Identifier (UCI), ULN and UPN

 Every student has one 13-character code that’s unique to them.
 It’s used to collect results for each student across time and different exam boards, schools or colleges.
 All students need a UCI.
 You need to make sure that you add a UCI to every entry you make.